Fujifilm X-T5 Review

 A Review of Fujifilm’s “Photography First” Camera, the X-T5

-Since then X-T cameras have become the most popular in the X-Series and it’s hard to believe we are now looking at the fifth iteration.
+Since then, X-T cameras have become the most popular in the X-Series, and it’s hard to believe we are now looking at the fifth iteration.

 Introduction

-At the time this review was posted the Fujifilm X-T5 retailed for $1,699.00.
+When this review was posted, the Fujifilm X-T5 retailed for $1,699.00.

 Fujifilm X-T5 Handling and Specs

-The X-H2S and X-H2 sport the new 5.76m-Dot OLED electronic viewfinder whereas the X-T5 has the 3.69m-Dot version.
+The X-H2S and X-H2 sport the new 5.76m-Dot OLED electronic viewfinder, whereas the X-T5 has the 3.69m-Dot version.

-The articulating screen feels sturdy but I feel slightly torn.
+The articulating screen feels sturdy, but I feel slightly torn.
 I am not sure I would prefer this over the X-H2S and X-H2.

 Fujifilm X-T5 - Key Specs